Sustainability preferences and climate targets: ESG investments enter a new phase

 Does the product comply with EU taxonomy goals?

 What is the current status under the Disclosure Regulation?

 - EU Sustainable Financial Disclosure Regulation (SFDR)

-- MiFID II amendment with defintion of sustainability preferences as of 2 August 2022
+- MiFID II amendment with definition of sustainability preferences as of 2 August 2022

 Find more about the Infront ESG offer here.